A Guide to Study in France for Indian Students

 Most students need 400 to 500 Euros to study in France each month to cover the costs of food, transportation, and housing.
 The amount you will need depends on many factors, including where you live and the type of educational course.
 While most students will benefit from special meal and accommodation facilities, some will be paying very high tuition fees in France.
 For example, a minimum monthly food budget will be somewhere between EUR 150 to 250.
 A cinema ticket costs EUR 9 on average, a soft drink in a café costs about EUR 3.50, and a meal in a restaurant costs at least EUR 10 (more often around EUR 14 to 17).

 The type of accommodation you choose -flat, hotel, apartment hotel, room in private house, hostel, campus accommodation, hall of residence, will depend on your status, budget and length of stay.
-Universities in France for international students offer housing in student residences apartments at reduced rates (between 120 to 300 Euros per month).
+Universities in France for international students offer housing in student residences apartments at affordable rates (between 120 to 300 Euros per month).
 They are usually located near campus sites and offer better quality than the campus accommodation run with public funding, though they are also more expensive and which cost of studying in France for international students.
 Campus accommodation costs from EUR 118 to 400 per month, depending on the location and type of flat.
 More and more students are finding shared flats an economic accommodation solution.
 Monthly average rents average 15 Euros per square meter in Paris and 7 Euros per square meter elsewhere in France.

 Study and work in France is a great way to really have a unique, hands-on learning experience.
 Many students choose to study and work in France as a way to gain cultural and linguistic insights as well as an expert in their future career.
 Study and work in France as a student can really give you the edge needed when looking for a job after graduation and boost your study abroad in France to the next level.
 If you’re interested in study and work in France students have to register at an institution approved by the French social security system.
 Even first-year students and students coming to study abroad in France for the first time have the right to work half-time.
 The minimum hourly wage in France is around 8 Euros which helps to decrease the cost of studying in France for international students.